SciML/DiffEqDocs.jl/docs/src/features/diffeq_operator.md

 a differential equation as linear or affine.
 This then allows the solvers to exploit linearity to achieve maximal performance.

-!!! note
-    This functionality is under heavy development.
-Interfaces may change.
-Treat this as experimental until the end of Summer 2019.

 ## Using DiffEqOperators

 `AbstractDiffEqOperator`s act like functions.
 When defined, `A` has function